mstocco/mariostoc.co/content/traininglog/20230219-challenge2023-18weeksout.md

 Good sleep last night but coughing still.
 My left wrist is not too bad.
 Cooked a big breakfast.
 <!----->
-So, often jump into the water at _Crystal Pool_ and I am _"generally quick"_ for who else is in the pool with me.
-Because of the recent maintenance work, I've had to swim elsewhere and that has been _Juan de Fuca Rec_ in _Colwood_.
-Today was a whole lot different.
+Often when I jump into the water at my local pool and I am _"relatively quick"_ .
+This morning was a **whole lot different**.

-Carina dropped me off at _Saanich Commonwealth Pool_ and from the mezzanine, I couldn't see where I'd even find space for my workout; it was busy.
+Carina dropped me off at _Saanich Commonwealth Pool_ and from the mezzanine, I could see the facility was busy.
 Lanes segregated by pace?
 Not here, not this morning.
-I jumped into a double lane that had 3 people at one pace and 2 other people that might be closer to my own.
+I picked a double lane that had 3 people at ludicrous pace and 2 others maybe be closer to my ability.

 Even the chop on the water was foreign to other local pools; it was just like being in the middle of a lake on a breezy afternoon.
 The 3 beside me were that fast.

-At the wall, I recognized one of them as Brent McMahon.
+At the wall, I recognized one of the fast trio as Brent McMahon.
 Very fast company indeed.

 ---